-Client Security does not work properly for a user enrolled in UVM Action The enrolled client user might have changed his Windows user name.
+Problem Symptom Possible Solution Client Security does not work properly for a user enrolled in UVM Action The enrolled client user might have changed his Windows user name.
 If that occurs, all Client Security functionality is lost.
 Re-enroll the new user name in UVM and request all new credentials.
-Note: In Windows XP, users enrolled in UVM changed will not be recognized by UVM.
-This name was changed prior to installing Client S Problems reading encrypted e-mail using Outlook Express Action Encrypted e-mail cannot be decrypted Verify the following: because of the differences in encryption strengths of the Web browsers used by the sender and recipient.
-The encryption strength for the Web browser that the sender uses is compatible with the encryption strength of the Web browser that the recipient Note: To use 128-bit Web browsers with Client Security Software, the IBM embedded uses.
-Security Chip must support 256-bit encryption.
+Note: In Windows XP, users enrolled in UVM that previously had their Windows user name changed will not be recognized by UVM.
+This limitation occurs even if the Windows user name was changed prior to installing Client Security Software.
+Problems reading encrypted e-mail using Outlook Express Action Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient.
+Note: To use 128-bit Web browsers with Client Security Software, the IBM embedded Security Chip must support 256-bit encryption.
 If the IBM embedded Security Chip supports 56-bit encryption, you must use a 40-bit Web browser.
 You can find out the encryption strength provided by Client Security Software in the Administrator Utility.
-The encryption strength for the Web browser is compatible with the encryptic strength provided by the firmware of Client Security Software.
+Verify the following: The encryption strength for the Web browser that the sender uses is compatible with the encryption strength of the Web browser that the recipient uses.
+The encryption strength for the Web browser is compatible with the encryption strength provided by the firmware of Client Security Software.
 Problems using a certificate from an address that has multiple certificates associated with it Action